mikaelho/scripter/README.md

 See the API documentation for individual effects and how to roll your own with `set_value`, `slide_value` and `timer`.

+There are convenience functions, not separately documented, corresponding to animatable attributes of ui views.
+For example, you can animate the `ui.View.background_color` attribute with:

+    background_color(view, 'black')

 # API

 * [Class: Scripter](#class-scripter)